 • allowing water to flow through their land without obstruction, pollution or diversion

 • accepting flood water through their land

-For more details about Riparian Ownership and rights and responsibilities, the Environment Agency has published a really useful document called ‘Living on the Edge’.
+For more details about Riparian Ownership and rights and responsibilities, the Environment Agency has published a really useful document called 'Owning a watercourse'.

 Land ownership is sometimes unknown, disputed or difficult to work out.
 Local knowledge can be really useful in ascertaining riparian ownership and it may be necessary to obtain copies of title registers and title plans using the online Land Registry services.

 Please feel free to download the poster to help explain water course ownership and responsibilities that come with them.